Patriarchate of Aquileia: Two powers of old Aquileia: ecclesiastical and temporal

 However, late in the century, the Patriarchate had to face the increasing power of the Republic of Venice, as well as the inner strifes between its vassals, and also became entangled in the endless wars between Guelphs and Ghibellines.
 A recovery occurred during the rule of Bertrand (1334–1350), a successful administrator and military leader.
 He was killed in 1350 in a plot, at the age of ninety.

 Since the transfer of the patriarchal residence to Udine the Venetians had never lived in peace with the patriarchate, of whose imperial favour and tendencies they were jealous.
 In the 15th century the state also suffered a series of inner strifes between Cividale and Udine.
-In 1411 this turned into a war which was to mark the end of the Patriarchate, Cividale having received support from most of the Friulian communes, the da Carrara of Padua, the Emperor and the King of Hungary, while the latter was backed by the Venetians.
+In 1411 this turned into a war which was to mark the end of the Patriarchal state, Cividale having received support from most of the Friulian communes, the da Carrara of Padua, the Emperor and the King of Hungary, while the latter was backed by the Venetians.
 In the December of that year the imperial army captured Udine and, in the following January, Louis of Teck was created Patriarch in the city's cathedral.
 On 23 July 1419 the Venetians conquered Cividale and prepared to do the same with Udine.
 The city fell on 7 June 1420 after a long siege.
 Soon afterwards Gemona, San Daniele, Venzone and Tolmezzo followed.
+Venetians thus annexed the territory, depriving the Patriarch of Aquileia of his temporal powers.

-In 1445, after the defeated patriarch Ludovico Trevisan at the Council of Florence had acquiesced in the loss of his ancient temporal estate, in return for an annual salary of 5,000 ducats allowed him from the Venetian treasury, the war was really over.
-Upon the abolition of the Patriarchate of Grado (1451), it was superseded by the Patriarchate of Venice.
-The title of Patriarch of Aquileia maintained just a religious value.
+In 1445, after the defeated patriarch Ludovico Trevisan at the Council of Florence had acquiesced in the loss of his ancient temporal estate, in return for an annual salary of 5,000 ducats allowed him from the Venetian treasury, the war was finally over.
 The former Friulian state was incorporated in the Republic of Venice with the name of Patria del Friuli, ruled by a General Proveditor or a Luogotenente living in Udine.

+Suppression of Grado and decline of old Aquileia

+In 1451, the Patriarchate of Grado (new Aquileia) was suppressed, and replaced by the Patriarchate of Venice, that kept Aquileian historical claims and traditions of Grado.